jboss-xpaas/docker-containers/xpaas-bpms-docker/README.md

 You can then noodle around the container and run stuff & look at files etc.

+In order to run all container services provided by this image, you have to run the following command:

+    supervisord -c /etc/supervisord.conf

 Notes
 -----
 * This container overrides the default JBoss Wildfly/EAP start command (from XPaaS JBoss Wildfly/EAP image), adding some custom system properties
+* This container forces to start JBoss server using <code>full</code> profile
 * There is no support for clustering
+* Currently the BPMS version for JBoss Wildfly is now working due to -> https://issues.jboss.org/browse/WFLY-3355